 This is also waterproof.

-Make sure to spray at least twice a day if keeping outdoors during the summer and make sure that there is some shady places within the cage or put part of it in the shade and part in the sun, this will allow the lizard to bask safely.
+Make sure to spray at least twice a day if keeping outdoors during the summer and make sure that there are some shady places within the cage or put part of it in the shade and part in the sun, this will allow the lizard to bask safely.

 Whatever kind of tank you choose you will need at least one other piece of equipment, a large tree branch, this should have at least 6 side shoots.